Tutorial 5: Analyzing Your Data

 - Do men or women more frequently use coupons to save money?

 To answer these questions, we'll segment the data by thematic tags, descriptive tags, demographics and responses to questions.
 You can apply multiple filters to see the frequencies of a specific subset of entries.
-In the example below, you can click the tag "coupon, deal" to only display the entries where a coupon was used.
-Then, using the demographics tab, you can view only entries mentioning a coupon or deal submitted by a woman.
+In the example below, you can click the tag "tablet" to only display the entries where a coupon was used.
+Then, using the demographics tab, you can view only entries wherein a woman used her tablet to view media.

 If you're looking for more rigorous quantitative analysis, you'll likely want to use crosstabs in addition to filters.
 A crosstab (short for cross-tabulation), is a table that displays frequency counts for your data set.
 Crosstabs allow you to evaluate the intersections of certain attributes, by displaying the frequency with which combinations occur.
 Click the export icon to create a crosstab in .csv, with the options to include tags, questions, scout groups, age, gender and more.